markoc552/agile-board/README.md

  If you attend problems with running the shell script run the following command to make it executable: **chmod +x start.sh**

+ **Note:** This app uses SSL for communication between services.
+If you didn't do this already make sure you past the following command in the place where you put url inside chrome and press enter.

+ The command: ***chrome://flags/#allow-insecure-localhost***.
+This will enabling SSL certificates for localhost.
+Otherwise you won't be able to properly run application.

  When you do all the steps application should be running on http://localhost:3000